-The energy requirements and GHG emissions resulting from the construction and decommissioning of manufacturing plants are not considered here.
+Following the product system boundaries, the energy requirements and GHG emissions resulting from the construction and decommissioning of manufacturing plants are not considered here.
 Furthermore, energy requirements and emissions resulting from the manufacturing and decommissioning of installations or applications (e.g. vehicles) consuming the hydrogen are not considered.

-Following the product system boundaries, GHG impact of electricity used for $H_2$ production shall be restricted to Scope 1 and 2 emissions, and partial Scope 3 assumptions (not including emissions associated with manufacturing of power generation facilities).
-As a result, the GHG impact of electricity generation from wind, solar photovoltaic, hydropower and geothermal will be assumed to be zero.
+and, GHG impact of electricity used for H_2 production shall be restricted to Scope 1 and 2 emissions, and partial Scope 3 assumptions (not including emissions associated with manufacturing of power generation facilities).
+As a result, the GHG impact of electricity generation from wind, solar photovoltaic, hydropower and geothermal will be assumed to be zero9.

-6.2.4.
-Evaluation cycle
+6.2.4 Evaluation Cycle

-The hydrogen considered should be evaluated with industrial produced hydrogen as the object.
+The hydrogen considered should be evaluated with hydrogen produced in an industrial plant as the object.